-Welcome to our tenth Bird of the month, a partnership between Connecting Country and BirdLife Castlemaine District.
+Welcome to Bird of the month, a partnership between Connecting Country and BirdLife Castlemaine District.
 Each month we’re taking a close look at one special local bird species.
 We’re excited to join forces to deliver you a different bird each month, seasonally adjusted, and welcome suggestions from the community.
-We are lucky to have the talented and charismatic Jane Rusden from BirdLife Castlemaine District writing about our next bird of the month, with assistance from the brilliant Damian Kelly.
+We are blessed to have the brilliant Jane Rusden and Damian Kelly from BirdLife Castlemaine District writing about our next bird of the month, accompanied by their stunning photos.

 Tawny Frogmouth (Podargus strigoides)